vintasoftware/django-react-boilerplate/README.md

 ### `CELERY_ACKS_LATE = True`
 We believe Celery tasks should be idempotent.
 So for us it's safe to set `CELERY_ACKS_LATE = True` to ensure tasks will be re-queued after a worker failure.
 Check Celery docs on ["Should I use retry or acks_late?"](https://docs.celeryproject.org/en/latest/faq.html#should-i-use-retry-or-acks-late) for more info.

-## Features Catalogue

-### Frontend
-- `react` for building interactive UIs
-- `react-dom` for rendering the UI
-- `react-router` for page navigation
-- `webpack` for bundling static assets
-- `webpack-bundle-tracker` for providing the bundled assets to Django
-- Styling
-  - `bootstrap` for providing responsive stylesheets
-  - `react-bootstrap` for providing components built on top of Bootstrap CSS without using plugins
-  - `sass` for providing compatibility with SCSS files
-- State management and backend integration
-  - `axios` for performing asynchronous calls
-  - `cookie` for easy integration with Django using the `csrftoken` cookie
-  - `@reduxjs/toolkit` for easy state management across the application with the whole toolkit including devtools for inspecting and debugging Redux via browser and ability to run thunks for interacting with the Redux store through asynchronous logic
-  - `connected-react-router` for integrating Redux with React Router
-  - `history` for providing browser history to Connected React Router
-  - `react-redux` for integrating React with Redux
-  - Utilities
-  - `lodash` for general utility functions
-  - `classnames` for easy working with complex CSS class names on components
-  - `prop-types` for improving QoL while developing providing basic type-checking for React props
-  - `react-refresh` for improving QoL while developing through automatic browser refreshing

-### Backend
-- `django` for building backend logic using Python
-- `djangorestframework` for building a REST API on top of Django
-- `django-webpack-loader` for rendering the bundled frontend assets
-- `django-js-reverse` for easy handling of Django URLs on JS
-- `psycopg2` for using PostgreSQL database
-- `sentry-sdk` for error monitoring
-- `python-decouple` for reading environment variables on settings files
-- `celery` for background worker tasks
-- `django-debreach` for additional protection against BREACH attack
-- `whitenoise` and `brotlipy` for serving static assets

 ## Contributing

 If you wish to contribute to this project, please first discuss the change you wish to make via an [issue](https://github.com/vintasoftware/django-react-boilerplate/issues).